glouw/ctl/README.md

 ```

 To lower the number of warnings and errors emitted by CTL templated types,
-compile with `-Wfatal-errors` to stop compilation at the first template error.
+compile with `-Wfatal-errors` to stop compilation at the first templated error.

 ## Template Expansion Debugging